U.S., BRITISH AIR FORCES KICK OFF COMBINED BOMBER OFFENSIVE

 Combined Bomber Offensive: Hamburg after 1943’s Operation GomorrahCombined Bomber Offensive: Dresden’s city center in mid-February 1945

 Left: Called the “Hiroshima of Germany” by British officials, Operation Gomorrah (the biblical moniker seems an apt choice) was at the time the heaviest assault in the history of aerial warfare.
 The air assault destroyed a significant percentage of Hamburg.
-Ten square miles of the city were reduced to rubble, over 214,350 dwellings out of 414,500 were destroyed, over one million residents were rendered homeless, and 40,000–50,000 civilians were killed, with another 37,000 wounded.
-The city’s labor force was reduced permanently by ten percent.
+Ten square miles/26 square kilometers of the city were reduced to rubble, over 214,350 dwellings out of 414,500 were destroyed, over 1 million residents were rendered homeless, and 40,000–50,000 civilians were killed, with another 37,000 wounded.
+The city’s labor force was reduced permanently by 10 percent.
 The industrial losses were equally severe: 183 large factories and 4,118 smaller factories were put out of commission and Hamburg never recovered to full production.
 Losses to the city’s infrastructure were staggering: 90 percent of its gas works, 60 percent of its water system, and 75 percent of its electric works were destroyed.
 In the immediate wake of the raids, over two-thirds of Hamburg’s population, approximately 1.2 million people, fled the city.
 The Allies’ Hamburg raids led Hitler, who could never bring himself to see the destruction first hand, to be concerned that similar raids on other German cities could force his nation out of the war.

 Right: The ruins of Dresden’s city center (“Altstadt”).
 Dresden was home to 127 medium-to-large factories and workshops that supplied the German Army with matériel (per the German Weapons Office), such as aircraft engines, machine tools, small arms, optical instruments, and poison gas, and employed 50,000 workers.
-Some 1,249 British and American bombers unloaded more than 3,900 tons of incendiary and high-explosive bombs on the center of the city, causing a firestorm that incinerated 15 square miles and between 22,700 and 25,000 people.
-Temperatures inside Dresden’s famous cathedral, the Frauenkirche (Church of Our Lady), reached an estimated 1,832°F (1,000°C) before the 300‑ft‑tall church collapsed.
+Some 1,249 British and American bombers unloaded more than 3,900 tons of incendiary and high-explosive bombs on the center of the city, causing a firestorm that incinerated 15 square miles/39 square kilometer and between 22,700 and 25,000 people.
+Temperatures inside Dresden’s famous cathedral, the Frauenkirche (Church of Our Lady), reached an estimated 1,832°F (1,000°C) before the 300‑ft/92‑m‑tall church collapsed.
 Later the U.S. Eighth Air Force dropped 2,800 more tons of bombs on Dresden in three other attacks before the war’s end.

 Combined Bomber Offensive: B-24 Liberators over Schweinfurt, August 17, 1943Combined Bomber Offensive: Braunschweig burning, October 14/15, 1944

 Left: 1st Bomb Wing B-17s over Schweinfurt, Germany, August 17, 1943.
 The Schweinfurt-Regensburg mission entailed two large forces of U.S. Eight Air Force bombers (376 bombers in 16 bomb groups without long-range fighter escorts) attacking separate targets, both in Bavaria, with orders to cripple German fighter aircraft production.
 (German fighter output in July 1943 exceeded 1,200 planes.)
 The “double-strike mission” deep inside Germany inflicted heavy damage on the Messerschmitt factory at Regensburg but not on Schweinfurt’s ball-bearing factories, for a catastrophic loss to the force: 60 bombers shot down, 87 shot up beyond repair, and 557 airmen missing in action or captured.
 A planned follow-up raid on Schweinfurt had to be postponed to rebuild American forces.
-The second raid by 291 still-unescorted B‑17s on October 14, 1943, on the ball-bearing production center at Schweinfurt proved even more catastrophic: 77 bombers lost, 121 damaged, and over 650 crewmen captured or killed.
+The second raid by 291‑still-unescorted B‑17s on October 14, 1943, on the ball-bearing production center at Schweinfurt proved even more catastrophic: 77 bombers lost, 121 damaged, and over 650 crewmen captured or killed.
 Just over 11 percent of the bomber force returned to base unscathed.
 During the course of the war more than 5,000 B‑17s were shot down by German fighter planes or flak batteries.
-In the memory of one U.S. airman, a 19-year-old tail gunner on a B‑17, “flak was worse than fighters” when it came to surviving a bombing run over Germany.
+In the memory of one U.S. airman, a 19‑year-old tail gunner on a B‑17, “flak was worse than fighters” when it came to surviving a bombing run over Germany.

 Right: Braunschweig, whose industrial sector was targeted during “Big Week” (February 20–25, 1944), was completely laid to waste by the RAF on the night of October 14/15, 1944, in an operation that rivaled the hellish firebombing of Hamburg (Operation Gomorrah) the year before.
 The city burned continuously for two and a half days.